acolote1998/humble-gladiators-2/backend/docs/TO DOs.md

 # TO DOs - Humble Gladiators 2

-- [ ] add the new enum CREATING_CAMPAIGN_COVER_IMAGE to the progress bar in frontend when creating campaign

 - [ ] Generate a campaign image cover in the logic of game creation
     - [ ] Similar to how we generate card images, we should send information regarding the campaign to gemini to get a refined prompt that will serve as prompt for runaware to generate the campaign cover